top of page

 And I'm feeling SO MUCH BETTER.

-Anyway, I'm grateful to people who put their stuff out there so that I can make my stuff more achievable.
+Anyway, i'm grateful to people who put their stuff out there that make my stuff more achievable.
 And maybe my stuff will make someone else's stuff achievable.
 And isn't that the best part of living in this world?

 bottom of page